 These oaths effectively preclude conscientious atheists and agnostics from holding these important positions.

 In 2014, the United Nations Human Rights Committee told Ireland:

 Many laws discriminate against atheists, humanists and minority faith members.
-These include the Education Act, which gives preference to religious families over nonreligious families; the Defamation Act, which includes the crime of blasphemy; the Equal Status Act and Employment Equality Act, which allow state-funded schools and hospitals to discriminate on the ground of religion; the Charities Act, which favours religious motivations over secular ones; and the Civil Registration Act, which discriminates against and among secular marriage solemnisers.
+These include the Education Act, which gives preference to religious families over nonreligious families the Equal Status Act and Employment Equality Act, which allow state-funded schools and hospitals to discriminate on the ground of religion; the Charities Act and tax laws, which favour religious motivations over secular ones; and the Civil Registration Act, which discriminates against and among secular marriage solemnisers.

 In 2020 Atheist Ireland elaborated on these issues in its report to the United Nations Human Rights Committee.8https://atheist.ie/2020/08/atheist-ireland-submission-to-un-human-rights-committee/

 The dominant religion has traditionally been Roman Catholicism, and the Catholic Church has influenced the island since the fourth century.
 Most Irish people remained Catholic despite the reformation in England, and Irish history has been dominated by ethno-religious conflicts between Catholics and Protestants.
 Resistance to British rule largely came from Catholics (with some notable exceptions).
 Under British administration, the Catholic majority experienced high levels of discrimination, including restrictions on land ownership, limitations on religious practice, and being barred from political positions.
 Despite reforms, by the early 20th-century, discrimination was still widespread and was one of the factors fuelling an independence movement dominated by Catholics.